Refined Barrier Conditions for Finite-Time Safety and Reach-Avoid Guarantees in Stochastic Systems: Introduction

 \subsubsection{Continuous-time Systems}

-Inspired by Kushner's foundational work \cite{kushner1967}, Steinhardt et al. \cite{steinhardt2012finite} extended barrier certificates to finite-horizon safety verification and introduced $c$-martingales.
-Subsequent refinements imposed state-dependent bounds on the expected barrier value \cite{santoyo2021barrier}, and a controlled variant was developed in \cite{wang2021safety}.
-These $c$-martingale–based methods typically exploit Ville's inequality to produce lower bounds on finite-horizon safety probabilities.
+Inspired by Kushner’s work \citep{kushner1967}, Steinhardt et al. \citep{steinhardt2012finite} extended barrier certificates to finite-horizon safety verification via $c$-martingales.
+Later refinements introduced state-dependent bounds \citep{santoyo2021barrier} and controlled variants \citep{wang2021safety}.
+These methods typically use Ville’s inequality to obtain lower bounds on safety probabilities.
+Another line of work \citep{xue2021reach,xue2022reach,yu2023safe} derives lower and upper bounds for reach-avoid probabilities via relaxed equations, with \citep{xue2023new} extending this to finite horizons.
+However, as in \citep{xue2024finite}, some finite-horizon conditions require bounded barrier functions, limiting common choices such as polynomials.
+We remove this boundedness requirement and propose more general barrier-like conditions.

-An alternative line of work \cite{xue2021reach,xue2022reach,yu2023safe} derives barrier-like conditions for both lower and upper bounds on reach-avoid and safety probabilities by relaxing the equations that exactly characterize these probabilities; \cite{xue2023new} recently extended this relaxation to obtain finite-horizon lower bounds for reach-avoid probabilities.
-However, as in the discrete-time setting \cite{xue2024finite}, some finite-horizon conditions—notably those for lower-bounding reach-avoid probabilities—depend on a bounded-function assumption, which excludes commonly used certificate templates (e.g., polynomials) in some practical settings.
-In this paper we remove that boundedness requirement and propose new barrier-like conditions that are broadly applicable.

-This paper is structured as follows.
-Section \ref{sec:pre} introduces stochastic discrete- and continuous-time systems along with their associated finite-time safety and reach-avoid problems.
-Section \ref{sec:methods_discrete} presents our refined barrier-like conditions, which provide upper bounds on finite-time safety probabilities for discrete-time systems and lower bounds on finite-time reach-avoid probabilities for continuous-time systems.
-Section \ref{sec:ex} demonstrates the effectiveness of the proposed conditions with numerical examples, and Section \ref{sec:con} concludes the paper.